rei/rei-cedar-docs/docs/layout/responsive/README.md

 | Medium       | `cdr-breakpoint-md` | 992px  |
 | Large        | `cdr-breakpoint-lg` | 1232px |

-For more information about design tokens and how to use them, visit the [Design Tokens](../../components/design-tokens/) article.
+For more information about using design tokens, visit the [Design Tokens](../../tokens/overview/) overview.

 ### SCSS/LESS Utilities